-- 7.2.1 In the event of a pitch being considered too dangerous for play to continue in the estimation of the on-field umpires, they shall stop play and immediately advise the ICC Match Referee. - 7.2.2 The on-field umpires and ICC Match Referee shall consult with both captains. - 7.2.3 If the captains agree to continue, play shall resume. - 7.2.4 If the decision is not to resume play, the on-field umpires shall consider one of the options in the following sequence: - a whether the existing pitch can be repaired.
-Repair work will only be considered if there has been malicious damage to a non-crucial part of the pitch; - b whether the alternative pitch can be used; - c whether the match has to be abandoned. - 7.2.5 When such a decision is made, the ground authority shall make a public announcement as soon as possible following that decision.
+- 7.2 Law 7.4 shall be replaced by the following: - 7.2.1 In the event of a pitch being considered too dangerous for play to continue in the estimation of the on-field umpires, they shall stop play and immediately advise the ICC Match Referee. - 7.2.2 The on-field umpires and ICC Match Referee shall consult with both captains. - 7.2.3 If the captains agree to continue, play shall resume. - 7.2.4 If the decision is not to resume play, the on-field umpires shall consider in consultation with the tournament Technical Committee one of the options in the following sequence: - (a) whether the existing pitch can be repaired.
+Repair work will only be considered if there has been malicious damage to a non-crucial part of the pitch; - (b) whether the alternative pitch can be used; - (c) whether the match has to be abandoned. - 7.2.5 When such a decision is made, the ground authority shall make a public announcement as soon as possible following that decision. - 7.2.6 In the event of a decision being taken in favour of Clauses 7.2.4 (a) or 7.2.4 (b) above, the supervision of the remedial or new

-- 7.2.6 In the event of a decision being taken in favour of Clauses 7.2.4 (a) or 7.2.4 (b) above, the supervision of the remedial or new preparatory work shall be the responsibility of the on-field umpires and the representative of the ground authority. - 7.2.7 The rescheduled starting time and the rescheduled cessation time, together with any make-up procedures herein provided, shall be the responsibility of the on-field umpires. - 7.2.8 In the event that the existing pitch can be made playable after suitable remedial work in Clause 7.2.4 (a) above, the match shall continue from the point stopped. - 7.2.9 If a new pitch is prepared as in Clause 7.2.4 (b) above, the match shall be restarted from the first ball (but see Clause 7.2.7 above). - 7.2.10 If the decision is to abandon the match as in Clause 7.2.4 (c) above, the relevant officials from the Boards involved shall agree on whether the match can be replayed within the existing tour schedule.
+- preparatory work shall be the responsibility of the on-field umpires and the representative of the ground authority. - 7.2.7 The rescheduled starting time and the rescheduled cessation time, together with any make-up procedures herein provided, shall be the responsibility of the on-field umpires. - 7.2.8 In the event that the existing pitch can be made playable after suitable remedial work in Clause 7.2.4 (a) above, the match shall continue from the point stopped. - 7.2.9 If a new pitch is prepared as in Clause 7.2.4 (b) above, the match shall be restarted from the first ball (but see Clause 7.2.7 above). - 7.2.10 If the decision is to abandon the match as in Clause 7.2.4 (c) above, the tournament Technical Committee shall agree on whether the match can be replayed within the existing tournament schedule.